Five Tips for Snowshoeing with Dogs

 Small plastic bags for dog waste.
 You will want to remember your bags because all owners are responsible for packing out their pups waste.

-3. Find a Dog-Friendly Hike Snowshoers often share space with skiers, and in Washington State we have several snow areas with groomed (for cross-country skiers) trails.
+3. Find a Dog-Friendly Hike Snowshoers often share space with skiers, and in Washington State we have several snow trails groomed for cross-country skiers.
 Some groomed areas DO NOT allow dogs.
 Dogs leave tracks that can poke holes in the groomed areas, so you will want to keep Fido off those areas.
 Note that dogs (other than service animals) are not allowed at our national parks.
 There are some exceptions to this rule when it comes to back-country trails and other locations within the national parks.
 You will want to contact the national park for details.
 Please note that there is a difference between National Parks and National Forests.
 National Parks in Washington State include: Mt.
-Rainier, the Olympic Mountains, Lewis & Clark National Historical Park, and the
+Rainier, the Olympic Mountains, Lewis & Clark National Historical Park, and the North Cascades.

 One spot we really like is the Pacific Crest Trail at Snoqualmie.
 You can find it off of exit 52 heading eastbound on I-90.